AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 Domain name filtering can be configured per gateway via controller.
 And every time a gateway tries to access a domain name, it will check if the domain name passes the configured filters.
-If it does, access will be allowed with state as MATCHED, otherwise it will be discarded with state as NO\_MATCH.
+If it does, access will be allowed with the state as MATCHED, otherwise it will be discarded with state as NO\_MATCH.

 Two example logs: